Nepal President appeals to Indian, Chinese counterparts to provide COVID-19 vaccines to her country | Health

 On January 2, Nepal received one million doses from the Serum Institute of India (SII).
 It has also received a total of 348,000 doses of Covishield vaccine under the COVAX facility on March 7.

 Bhandari also held an hour-long telephone conversation with Chinese President Xi Jinping.
-During the conversation, the president relayed to President Xi that Nepal is looking forward to purchasing China manufactured vaccines for its people.
+During their conversation, Bhandari informed President Xi that Nepal is looking forward to purchasing China manufactured vaccines for its people.

 She appealed to the Chinese government to make the vaccines available for procurement at the earliest possible.